-TC 4: Implementation Support: Project Implementation Support Services to the company to include the organisation of a transparent procurement process for the procurement of up to 250 CNG buses and up to 30 diesel buses in accordance with EBRD's PP&R as well as assistance to the City in administration of the contract.
+TC 4: Implementation Support: Project Implementation Support Services to the company to include the organisation of a transparent procurement process for the procurement of up to 254 CNG buses, up to 28 diesel buses and installation of a CNG filling station in accordance with EBRD's PP&R as well as assistance to the City in administration of the contract.
 The estimated cost of the assignment is up to EUR 100,000.
 It is proposed to be financed by an international donor or the SSF.

 TC 5: Corporate Development Programme Services to ensure the company is supported with the preparation and implementation of a Corporate Development Programme including development of Key Performance Indicators and a fleet renewal strategy for transition to low carbon and electric technology.
 The assignment will include the development of a written methodology to enable the client to produce financial reporting in the company format.
 The estimated cost of the assignment is up to EUR 400,000 which is expected to be financed by an international donor or the SSF.

-TC 6: Green Cities Action Plan to prioritise investments in Ankara in pursuit of the green agenda.
-The estimated cost of the assignment is up to EUR 300,000 and is expected to be financed by an international donor or the SSF.
+TC 6: Green Cities Action Plan to identify and prioritise the City's most pressing environmental challenges, and develop a plan for investments for Ankara to pursue the green agenda.
+In addition, the GCAP methodology includes enhanced inclusion and gender considerations.
+The estimated cost of the assignment is up to EUR 350,000 and is expected to be financed by an international donor or the SSF.

 Company Contact Information

 Emniyet Mah.
 Hipodrom Cad.
 No:5 A Blok Yenimahalle / Ankara

 PSD last updated

 Further information regarding the EBRD’s approach to measuring transition impact is available here.